meyusufdemirci/CryptoTicker-MVVM/README.md

 # CryptoTicker
-Simple MVVM example project with protocol, closure and, reactive programming(RxSwift) scenarios.
+Simple MVVM example project with protocol, closure, reactive programming(RxSwift), and comebine scenarios.

 If you would like to understand the idea behind it, you can read the article about the project in [Medium](https://demirciy.medium.com/mvvm-in-ios-development-with-protocol-closure-reactive-programming-rxswift-d0933b235235).